Maryland Power of Attorney

 We’ll explore why having a power of attorney is important for you and your family, the types of powers of attorney, the common clauses, and how to create a power of attorney.

-You arguably need a power of attorney once you turn 18 years old and your parents can no longer act as your guardian.
+You arguably need a power of attorney once you turn 18 years old and your parents can no longer act as your guardian under Maryland law.
 Of course, it really becomes necessary once you have responsibilities.

 If you have bills to pay, banks to contact, family to care for, businesses to run, then you need someone to handle those things in your absence.
 Even when you recover your abilities, your family, finances, and business could be in turmoil.
 A power of attorney allows your agent to manage your affairs and hold things together during your incapacity.

 Everyone could need a power of attorney.
-Adults who have children, are older, or who have health issues absolutely should have one.
+Adults who have children, or who have health issues absolutely should have one.
 You could also want to have a power of attorney for practical reasons.
-Your job may take you away from home for extended periods.
+Your job may take you away from Maryland for extended periods.
 You could give a friend or family member a limited power of attorney to assist with financial and other matters temporarily.

 Ready to get started?
 We’re Ready to Help.

 Contact us now and we’ll be happy to schedule a call or meeting with no commitment.